FOSDEM/volunteers/README.md

 3) create a `volunteer_mgmt/localsettings.py` file
    you can copy volunteer_mgmt/localsettings_example.py as a starting point.
    By default this uses a sqlite3 database.
+   When running locally for development, make sure you add the line "DEBUG=True".

 4) set up the initial database:
    ```